XXX (2002 film): Music

 The film score was composed by Randy Edelman, a frequent collaborator of Cohen's.
 The film also featured a contemporary rock music soundtrack.
 Rammstein provided some of the music and was even featured in the film in the opening scene.
 During the club scene in Prague, Orbital can be seen playing their exclusive track "Technologicque Park" live before the dancing crowd.
 The soundtrack album also features Queens of the Stone Age, Drowning Pool, Flaw, Mushroomhead, Hatebreed, Nelly, Lil Wayne, N.E.R.D, Fermín IV and Moby.
 It was released on August 6, 2002, through Universal Records.
 It peaked at No. 9 on the Billboard 200, No. 16 on the Top R&B/Hip-Hop Albums and No. 1 on the Top Soundtracks.
 The "Tweaker remix" of the song "Adrenaline" by Gavin Rossdale (the lead singer of Bush) was featured in the film, while the original version is included on the soundtrack.
 None of Edelman's score was included on the album, with a separate disc of his work released by Varèse Sarabande.

 Reception

 Box office

-The film opened in 3,374 theaters and grossed $44,506,103 in its opening weekend.
-It grossed a total of $142 million, and a further $135 million internationally for a worldwide total of $277.4 million worldwide.
+XXX opened in 3,374 theaters and grossed $44,506,103 in its opening weekend, placing it at #1 ahead of previous holdover Signs ($29.4 million) and fellow newcomer Spy Kids 2: Island of Lost Dreams ($16.7 million).
+The opening marked the fourth-highest August debut at the time, behind American Pie 2, Rush Hour 2 (both 2001), and Signs.
+It held on to the top spot on its second weekend with an additional $22,111,421.
+By the end of its box office run, the film grossed a total of $142,109,382, and a further $135,339,000 internationally for a worldwide total of $277,448,382, against its production budget of $70–88.3 million.
+It is the 14th highest-grossing film of 2002.